guinetik/graph-js/docs/worker-architecture.md

 ## Worker Affinity System

-graph-js includes an intelligent **worker affinity system** that routes repeated algorithm calls to the same worker, leveraging JavaScript's JIT (Just-In-Time) compilation for better performance.
+graph-js includes an intelligent **worker affinity system** (inspired by [BeeThreads](https://github.com/samsantosb/BeeThreads)) that routes repeated algorithm calls to the same worker, leveraging JavaScript's JIT (Just-In-Time) compilation for better performance.

 ### How It Works